Getting started guide

 Step 2.
 Develop a healthy eating policy

-Creating a healthy eating policy in your service will help to embed and sustain healthy changes.
+Creating a healthy eating policy in your service will help to embed and maintain healthy changes.

 It also provides your service’s community (staff, parents and if your OSHC is connected to a school, the wider school community) with clear and consistent information about your goals and practices.